Local sources for bee-friendly plants: Indoor Farms, Meadowview

 at temperature for up to 3 weeks.
 Good over hot cereal or ice cream.

-Following is our schedule of monthly presentations for 2016, to be held at 6:30 pm in the Executive Auditorium of the Southwest Virginia Higher Education Center:
+Following is our schedule of monthly presentations for 2016, normally held at 6:30 pm in the Executive Auditorium of the Southwest Virginia Higher Education Center:

 Monday, November 7 ….
 Trapping Swarms